chadsansing/iot-escape-room-workshop/README.md

 3. Materials
 4. Examples

+Within each day, we've split agenda items into "activities" and "methods."

+- **Activities** tend to unfold the same way each time with relatively similar outcomes as directed by facilitators.
+- **Methods** tend to unfold differently each time and include some kind of consensus-building process involving all participants in setting the direction for the workshop.

+Please let us know if this seems like a useful distinction for you and your facilitators.

 ### Day 1

 Day 1 includes several leveling activities meant to establish common background knowledge amongst participants about